reisntea/odin-hashmap/README.md

-# odin-linked-lists
+# odin-hashmap
-Learning about data structures by making a linked list in JS.
+Practicing more data structures by making a hashmap in JS.

-Was pretty easy since I did this in my college comp sci classes.
-It was still interesting to code and make though.